mattermost/docs/source/about/corporate-directory-integration.rst

 - Ability for users to remotely sign out of devices.
 - Ability for IT admin to force sign out of a user from devices.
 - Ability to set rate limits on authentication API calls to deter password-guessing attacks.
-- Ability to require multi-factor authentication on sign in.
+- Ability to require multi-factor authentication on log in.
 - For advanced deployments, password requirements for length and special characters can be added.

 Active Directory/LDAP authentication